Knee Reconstruction Surgery

 Local patients can continue their recovery process as an outpatient at the hospital’s new state-of-the art Newton-Wellesley Ambulatory Care Center - Newton which features an aquatic therapy pool.

 Most of our patients are back to their normal activities from six weeks to six months after surgery, depending on their pre-operative health, specific procedure, physical therapy and other factors.

 Our Knee Surgery Guide gives an overview of what to expect before, during and after knee replacement.

-Learn more about knee replacement surgery from our nurse educator Nancy Hiltz, RN, MS, ONC
+Learn more about knee replacement surgery from our Clinical Nurse Specialist Nancy Hiltz, RN, MS, ONC

 To learn more about the Kaplan Joint Center or to make an appointment to be seen by one of our providers within 48 hours, please fill out our online appointment request form, call us at 855-KNEE-HIP (855-563-3447) or email us.